 The Danish climate initiative up to 2020

 Emissions from the ETS sectors are adjusted at EU level by means of the quota system.
 Consequently, Denmark does not have a national target for the ETS sector.
-Denmark is significantly above the EU average as far as ETS reduction of emissions is concerned, and this trend is expected to further improve up to 2020.

 The Danish climate initiative up to 2030